masa-finance/roadmap/documentation/scrum-ceremonies.md

 - "blocked" - cards that are blocked by other (dependencies)
 - "pairing-needed" - A card that calls an implementation, or a spike with a team member (XP)
 - "question" - A non-clear issue that needs more context added
+- "chore" - small cards that does not need estimation or complex planning

+## General reccomendations with cards

+- Do keep tickets active: document the iterative thought process
+   - if it's a spike, remind to update with a comment, ideally daily, on what's the conclusions
+   - if it's an implementation, remember to close the issue by linking the relevant PRs that are related to it
+- If there are PRs scoped into epics/trackers, reference that issue in the commit or in the PR description
+- add links to cross-reference follow-ups
+- Make it sure it has a checklist for each issue
+- Make it sure that the checklist has at least an item for QA and one for documentation

 ## Extreme programming - `pairing-needed`

 Two programmers work together by pairing in a call (if remotely) or in a single workstation.
 One writes the code(driver) while the other reviews each line of code as it is typed in and provides feedback, reasoning if the approach would be able to work(navigator).
 The roles switch frequently.
 Often paired with TDD (Test-Driven Development).